-It should be noted that the subject of this quarterly report is but one of four functions assigned to the Board in Section 2286a of its enabling legislation, Atomic Energy Act, 42 U.S.C.
-Section 2286.
-The other three functional areas are: review and evaluation of standards, investigations, and analysis of design and operational data.
-The current activities of the Board in these other functional areas can be found in its annual reports to Congress.
+It should be noted that the subject of this quarterly report represents but one of four functions assigned to the Board in Section 2286a of its enabling legislation, the Atomic Energy Act, 42 U.S.C., Section 2286.
+The other three functions are review and evaluation of standards, conduct of investigations, and analysis of design and operational data.
+The Board's current activities in these other areas are described in the Board's annual reports to Congress.

-2. SUMMARY AND ITEMS OF SPECIAL NOTE
+2. SUMMARY